-In the Project Management discipline at some point in your career you will be expected to manage project managers, e.g. as a Program, Portfolio or Line Manager.
-Managing people effectively can be a difficult skill to master, and can easily leave you feeling like an imposter and thus get sucked back down into the detail.
+at some point in your project management career you will be expected to manage project managers, e.g. as a Program, Portfolio or Line Manager.
+Managing people effectively can be a difficult skill to master.
+It can easily leave you feeling like an imposter, and thus get sucked back down into the detail.

-Luckily Project Managers already possess the necessary skills to effectively manage in their Project Management toolbox.
-In this blog, I will discuss what I believe are the top 8 key skills that you will need to tap into when managing project management professionals.
+Luckily, Project Managers already possess the skills to effectively manage in their Project Management toolbox.
+In this blog, I will discuss the top 8 key skills that you will need to tap into when managing project management professionals.

 1. HAVE A CLEAR FRAMEWORK